 To memorialise the part Major Mitchell played in Coleraine’s history, a fittingly rough-faced volcanic stone cairn was erected in 1936, one hundred years on from when the Major passed through Wannon Shire.
 The European settlement, occupation and utilisation of not only Coleraine but the further Western District can be attributed to his journeying and journaling.

 The story of bustling Coleraine

 Opened in 1888, the Coleraine Railway Station was once a bustling hub of produce and passenger transportation.
 This end-of-the-line station (Hamilton to Coleraine) freighted wool, skins, butter and passengers twice daily for near on ninety years, shutting down its services in 1977.

 Restored and renewed to its near-once former glory, the station now serves as a Tourist Centre, currently home to apt tourist information, historical findings, age-old images and local goods/produce (including spectacularly knitted wares handcrafted by volunteers).
-The centre is open seven days a week and is the ideal place to discover more of Coleraine’s fascinating history.
+The centre is the ideal place to discover more of Coleraine’s fascinating history.

 The story of Coleraine, the muse

 To be forever captured in the essence of art is a massive compliment.
 To be forever encapsulated in various forms of art is phenomenal and Coleraine has done just that!
 Throughout history, the beauty of Coleraine has grabbed the attention of artists and poets, and as such holds its place firmly in bygone paintings and poems, perpetually to be admired on a national and international scale.